Wusinho/SuperDeck/README.md

    rails db:create && rails db:migrate && rails db:seed

 3. **Create Cards**:
-Before anything you need to create the cards
+- Before anything you need to create the cards
+- You can create your cards using a CSV
+- Also if you want to see some cards for information you can use CreateCardService.

 ### How to Play